AmenAllahGAMER/TruEmu/README.rst

 * #qemu on irc.oftc.net

-Information on additional methods of contacting the community can be found online via the QEMU website:
+Information on additional methods of contacting the community can be found online via the TruEmu website:

 * `<https://wiki.qemu.org/Contribute/StartHere>`_